PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 Maximum number of seconds to cache an answer indicating a failure to resolve in the packet cache.
 Before version 4.6.0 only ``ServFail`` answers were considered as such.
 Starting with 4.6.0, all responses with a code other than ``NoError`` and ``NXDomain``, or without records in the answer and authority sections, are considered as a failure to resolve.
+Since 4.9.0, negative answers are handled separately from resolving failures.

 .. versionchanged:: 4.0.0